morA Stich in time

 My intellectual journey to this similar position is via Stephen Jay Gould descriptions of evolution leading to increasing complexity and not 'progress' (apparent progress is a subset of a measure of complexity) without his non-overlaping magisteria fixes (ugh).
 And more latterly via Terrence Deacon’s position in The Symbolic Species (excellent take down of the LAD) with some further context provided by reading Deacon's Incomplete Nature and Nick Lane’s The Vital Question.
 This is topped off by reading various primatologists and anthropologists on our evolutionary social settings.
 (See initial essay covering all of this.)
 My framework is evolution.
 Evolution is not a structuralism (type 1 or 2) that a grammarian bias can appreciate natively.

-So I ended up with a similar position (if inchoate) to Stich in moral philosophy a decade ago after asking “what is the ethical response to morality” , within a Gödelian incompleteness framing, among co-workers at a museum on cold quiet August afternoons, that, as Stich put it first, moralty is a kludge.
+So I ended up with a similar position (if inchoate) to Stich in moral philosophy a decade ago after asking “what is the ethical response to morality” , within a Gödelian incompleteness framing, among co-workers at a museum on cold quiet August afternoons, that, as Stich put it first, morality is a kludge.
 The skeleton of language or morality has no generating meta-structure.
 If it is a kludge there is no ‘moral domain’ there is no informing order out of which our moralities descend godlike, a deus ex machina.
 (Sorry would be emperors.)
 Nor ascend towards divinity in an immanent return out of the original design-maker’s will in an act of creation.
 (Sorry Pierre Teilhard de Chardin).

 We do the kludge, and we survive doing so, by doing so.

-Which is why we end up with with sup-optimal solutions which we self-idolise by hidng “it-all” in a fetish (mostly to protect the children ---the repression is censorship not id-whipping, parentoid-political not pscyhological) (this is why it can end up that morality is un-ethical).
+Which is why we end up with with sup-optimal solutions which we self-idolise by hiding “it-all” in a fetish (mostly to protect the children ---the repression is censorship & not id-whipping, parentoid-political not pscyhological) (this is why it can end up that morality is un-ethical).
 Fetishes include gods/god/art/religion/morality each have their own contexts in which any particular kludging-style is pertinent.

 They all come from the same urge, but the urge gives little to no structure at all.
 It is a learning opportunity.
 Grammarians want to teach but not learn.
 Grammarians are a type of kludge.